fbpx

 ♬ Big Energy – Latto

-According to Montclair, NJ dermatologist Jeanine Downie, MD, “glycolic acid in deodorant also helps to exfoliate and improve the texture of the skin under the armpit.
-Additionally, it can help with folliculitis, which is the inflammation of hair follicles under the armpits.
+According to Montclair, NJ dermatologist Jeanine Downie, MD, “glycolic acid in deodorant also helps to exfoliate and improve the texture of the skin under the armpits.
+Additionally, glycolic acid can help with folliculitis, which is the inflammation of hair follicles under the armpits.
 That is why there’s an uptick in it, because people want smooth sexy armpits.”

-Is glycolic acid deodorant safe for all skin types?
+Is glycolic acid deodorant safe to use on underarms of all skin types?

-“I would definitely recommend using glycolic acid in low levels under the arms for people that do not have sensitive skin,” says Dr. Downie, who adds that it is safe for all skin types, unless you have very sensitive skin, psoriasis or eczema-prone skin.
-To avoid any irritation from the acid in her formula, Dr. Zalka says her deodorant includes skin-soothing ingredients like witch hazel and eucalyptus as well as postbiotics.
+“I would definitely recommend using glycolic acid in low levels on the armpits for people that do not have sensitive skin,” says Dr. Downie, who adds that it is safe for all skin types, unless you have very sensitive skin, psoriasis or eczema-prone skin.
+To avoid any irritation from the glycolic acid in her formula, Dr. Zalka says her deodorant includes skin-soothing ingredients like witch hazel and eucalyptus as well as postbiotics.
 “It was also clinically-tested and shown to be effective yet non-irritating,” she says.
-“Make sure you are choosing a brand that has done its homework and is proven to be gentle and effective.
-Test it on a small portion of the skin first before using it more widely if you are prone to sensitivity.”
+“Make sure you are choosing a brand that has done its homework and is proven to be gentle and effective on the underarms.
+Test any glycolic acid products on a small portion of the skin first before using it on the armpits if you are prone to sensitivity.”

-Are there any cons to using glycolic acid deodorant?
+Are there any cons to the use of glycolic acid deodorant on the armpit (irritation, sweat resistance, etc)?

-In a recent TikTok, Pittsburgh dermatologist Lindsey Zubritsky, MD shares a few cons to using the acid under the arms.
+In a recent TikTok, Pittsburgh dermatologist Lindsey Zubritsky, MD shares a few cons to using glycolic acid on the underarms.
 Included on her list: It can be sticky, it doesn’t control sweat production and she reiterates that it can cause irritation.
-Her recommendation?
+Her recommendation for use on the underarms?
 “Start low and slow!”

-Is there a rise in other acid-filled body products?
+Is there a rise in other acid-filled body products or ingredients for the underarm area?

 “My prediction is we will be seeing more acid-containing body-care products of all kinds,” says Dr. Zalka.
 “The reason is the skin’s acid mantle.
 While the skin surface is maintained at a healthy set point at a pH of about 5.5, a great deal of our traditional soaps and moisturizers are alkaline pH and cause the skin to shift to a higher pH at which it can lose its barrier function on which we rely.
-We are becoming more aware of keeping the skin at a balanced pH, which not only prevents odor, but also keeps skin at its optimal functionality as a barrier to infections, rashes, etc.”
+We are becoming more aware of the role of acid in keeping the skin at a balanced pH, which not only prevents odor, but also keeps skin at its optimal functionality as a barrier to infections, rashes, etc.” Essentially, the acid’s penetration can easily restore balance to your armpits, giving you your most confident underarms yet.

 Find a Doctor